threefoldtech/info_grid/src/documentation/system_administrators/terraform/resources/terraform_vm.md

 }

 provider "grid" {
-    mnemonics = "FROM THE CREATE TWIN STEP" network = "dev" # or test to use testnet
+    mnemonic = "FROM THE CREATE TWIN STEP" network = "dev" # or test to use testnet
 }